shadowl5-oss/Eliza-Installer/README.md

 # Eliza Installer

+> **Important Notice**: This installer has been [merged](https://github.com/elizaOS/eliza/commit/fd438db6ea42155ac08306c6bd86244618fa6df5) with the development branch of the main [Eliza repository](https://github.com/elizaOS/eliza).
+Once the changes are moved to the main branch, this repository will be maintained strictly for archival purposes.

 A CLI tool to easily install and set up the [Eliza](https://github.com/elizaOS/eliza) chatbot on Linux systems.

 ## Prerequisites